-- 5.2.
-Any of the following if done during or in connection with a tennis tournament, competition, tour, team, function or other event or activity conducted or managed under the auspices of an ATO: - (a) consuming or aiding and abetting the consumption of illegal or illicit drugs and/or other prohibited substances; - (b) improperly incurring debts (e.g. telephone or accommodation charges) on behalf of Tennis Australia or an ATO; - (c) committing any criminal offence or any other unlawful activity; - (d) acts, omissions, conduct and any other behaviour that brings, or is reasonably likely to bring, the game of tennis and/or TA and any ATO into disrepute; - (e) any conduct that amounts to a serious breach of the Tennis Anti-Corruption Program (located and available for download here) including, but not limited to: - i. any match-fixing, spot-fixing or other act or omission that may artificially, improperly, illegally or unreasonably alter the outcome of a tennis match or tournament; - ii. gambling, or placing any wager or bet or assisting another individual to gamble or place a wager or bet, on the outcome or details of a tennis match in respect of which the relevant individual is involved or has some specialist, confidential or insider knowledge or some other sensitive information; or - iii. disclosing any specialist, confidential or insider knowledge or some other sensitive information as described immediately above to any third party for the purposes of or relating to gambling, betting, match-fixing, or any act or omission designed to artificially, improperly, illegally or unreasonably alter the outcome of a tennis match or tournament. - (f) any conduct referred to TA by Sport Integrity Australia that amounts to a serious breach of the TA Anti-Doping Policy (located, and available for download here) - (g) any misuse or unauthorised use of sensitive personal information (i.e. credit card details, medical history, etc.) held or stored by an ATO; or - (h) a significant breach of clause 6.19 of this Policy.
+- 5.2 Any of the following if done during or in connection with a tennis tournament, competition, tour, team, function or other event or activity conducted or managed under the auspices of an ATO: - (a) consuming or aiding and abetting the consumption of illegal or illicit drugs and/or other prohibited substances; - (b) improperly incurring debts (e.g. telephone or accommodation charges) on behalf of Tennis Australia or an ATO; - (c) committing any criminal offence or any other unlawful activity; - (d) acts, omissions, conduct and any other behaviour that brings, or is reasonably likely to bring, the game of tennis and/or TA and any ATO into disrepute; - (e) any match-fixing, spot-fixing or other act or omission that may artificially, improperly, illegally or unreasonably alter the outcome of a tennis match or tournament; - (f) gambling, or placing any wager or bet or assisting another individual to gamble or place a wager or bet, on the outcome or details of a tennis match in respect of which the relevant individual is involved or has some specialist, confidential or insider knowledge or some other sensitive information; - (g) disclosing any specialist, confidential or insider knowledge or some other sensitive information as described immediately above to any third party for the purposes of or relating to gambling, betting, match-fixing, or any act or omission designed to artificially, improperly, illegally or unreasonably alter the outcome of a tennis match or tournament; - (h) any misuse or unauthorised use of sensitive personal information (i.e. credit card details, medical history, etc) held or stored by an ATO; or - (i) a significant breach of clause 6.14 of this Policy.